 To send light into the darkness of men’s hearts, such is the duty of the artist…

 Robert Schumann (1810-1856)

-The music you hear is Wolfgang A. Mozart’s Clarinet Quintet K581 in A major (1789) performed by the Armida Quartet – Martin Funda (violin), Johanna Staemmler (violin), Teresa Schwamm (viola), Peter-Philipp Staemmler (violoncello), with clarinetist Sabine Meyer.
+The music you hear on this page is Wolfgang A. Mozart’s sublime Clarinet Quintet K581 in A major (1789) performed by the Armida Quartet – Martin Funda (violin), Johanna Staemmler (violin), Teresa Schwamm (viola), Peter-Philipp Staemmler (violoncello), with clarinetist Sabine Meyer.

 As 19th Century composer Robert Schumann elegantly expressed, the arts fulfill a noble, vital human need.
 We attend, analyze, and experience art, challenge the integrity of the artist creator and strive to authentically explore a work’s meaning, design, and beauty, and share our discoveries with you.

 A world without music, dance, drama, film, literature, exploration, epicurean delights, or visual art is unimaginable.
 Alas, we experienced this miserable malaise that began when Covid struck.